 The demand reduction is taken as the annual energy savings multiplied by the ratio of the average energy usage during noon and 8PM on summer weekdays to the total annual energy usage.
 The Energy to Demand Factor is defined as:

+EnergyToDemandFactor = Average UsageSummer WD Noon-8Annual Energy Usage

 The ratio of the average energy usage during noon and 8 PM on summer weekdays to the total annual energy usage is taken from load shape data collected for a water heater and HVAC demand response study for PJM.
 The factor is constructed as follows: